header

 HIGHLIGHTS

-Among these topics, special emphasis will be placed on:
+Among these topics, special emphasis would be placed on:

 a. key mechanisms of alcohol developmental toxicity